JeromeFitz/websites/sites/jeromefitzgerald.com/README.md

 # jeromefitzgerald.com

-This website utilizes Notion as its CMS, and its intent is to keep up-to-date with React and for me to proof of concept toolings and ideas.
+This website utilizes `notion` as its CMS, and its intent is to keep up-to-date with `next|react` and for me to proof of concept toolings and ideas.

 Oh, and to get people to come to comedy shows. 🤣️